ton-community/tutorials/docs/03-client/mainnet-npmton.md

 The last interaction was read-only, let's change the contract state by sending a transaction.
 The main action our counter contract supports is *increment*.
 Let's add a button to the main screen that sends this transaction.
 As you recall, sending a transaction on-chain costs gas, so we would expect the wallet to approve this action with the user and show how much TON coin will be spent.

-Before starting, we're going a add another hook that will generate a `sender` object from the TON Connect interface.
+Before starting, we're going to add another hook that will generate a `sender` object from the TON Connect interface.
 This sender represents the connected wallet and will allow us to send transactions on their behalf.
 While we're at it, we'll also expose the wallet connection state so we can alter the UI accordingly.

 Create the file `src/hooks/useTonConnect.ts` with the following content: